oidc-sweden/specifications/swedish-oidc-fed-introduction.md

 All chain validations of federation service data start with an Entity Configuration found at a location that can be derived from the
 Entity Identifier of that federation service.
-A fundamental requirement for successful discovery and chain validation of entity data in OpenID federation is therefore that all entities publish a self-issued Entity Configuration document.
+A fundamental requirement for successful discovery and chain validation of entity data in OpenID federation is, therefore, that all entities publish a self-issued Entity Configuration document.
 This document serves as a self-declaration of this entity's capabilities and authorizations through metadata and Trust Marks.
 This Entity Configuration also includes information about superior entities, which is used to build a chain to the target TA.